 Newly expanded, the Emergency Department on the North campus consists of a critical care area, a main emergency department, a separate pediatric emergency department and a separate urgent care area.
 Our new facilities feature many state-of-the-art improvements, including completely electronic medical records.

-For more information about the Department of Emergency Medicine at Staten Island University Hospital, contact Dr. Brahim Ardolic, chair of emergency medicine, at (718) 226-9158.
+For more information about the Department of Emergency Medicine at Staten Island University Hospital, contact Dr. Nicole Berwald, chair of emergency medicine, at (718) 226-9158.

 Our Emergency Medicine Departments on both campuses provide many advanced programs and facilities to ensure that our patients get state-of-the-art care for virtually any illness or injury: